spicetify/marketplace/README.md

     * `preview`: A path to your preview image.
 Must be relative to your project root
     * `main`: The filename for your extension's main js file.
 Must be relative to your project root
     * `readme`: The filename for your extension's README file.
 Must be relative to your project root
     * `branch`: Optional branch to specify.
-Will use default branch if none
+Will use default branch if none.
+    * `authors`: Optional array of authors with names and urls.
+Will use repo owner if none.
 * Or for Themes:
     * `name`: Your theme name
     * `description`: Description for your theme